sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 ![img](https://i.imgur.com/chOTKRN.png)

 VGA ✔

 Camera ✔

+Keyboard shortcuts ✔ (At least, volume, touchpad and brightness control; hibernate, network, silence and Lock Numbers may not work)

-Screen Backlit ✔ (But brightness control only works manually; Backlight work as in Linux distros)
+Screen Backlit ✔ (But brightness control only works manually, descripte below; Backlight work as in Linux distros) ** For using brightness control: pressing "Pause" (up backlit ☀+) and "Lock Scroll" (down Backlit ☼-).

 Battery Stats & Charge level ✔